core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Late Update on the Sender {#ssec-key-rotation-late-sender}

 In this case, the sender protects a message using the old Security Context, i.e. before having installed the new Security Context.
-However, the recipient receives the message after having installed the new Security Context, hence not being able to correctly process it.
+However, the recipient receives the message after having installed the new Security Context, and is thus unable to correctly process it.

 A possible way to ameliorate this issue is to preserve the old, recent, Security Context for a maximum amount of time defined by the application.
 By doing so, the recipient can still try to process the received message using the old retained Security Context as second attempt.
 This makes particular sense when the recipient is a client, that would hence be able to process incoming responses protected with the old, recent, Security Context used to protect the associated group request.
 Instead, a recipient server would better and more simply discard an incoming group request which is not successfully processed with the new Security Context.